Q-lumps on a Domain Wall with a Spin-Orbit Interaction: Introduction

 The main body of the paper looks at the interaction of two Q-lumps on a domain wall.
-Sect.~2 presents the model we deal with and introduces all the objects (the wall, Q-lumps, spin-orbit interaction term) in details.
-Sect.~3 investigates interaction effects perturbatively and through adiabatic approximation, finally, effects found are outlined in sect.~4.
+Section~2 presents the model we deal with and introduces all the objects (the wall, Q-lumps, and spin-orbit interaction term) in detail.
+Section~3 investigates interaction effects perturbatively and through adiabatic approximation; finally, effects found are outlined in Sec.~4.